brezanac/docker-amp-template/README.md

 ### Removed public folder

-**NOTE**: The document root (`./public`) is no longer part of the template itself and is by default considered to be located one level above the template folder (`../public`).
+**NOTE**: the document root (`./public`) is no longer part of the template itself and is by default considered to be located one level above the template folder (`../public`).
 If your public folder is located somewhere else please adjust the value in `.docker/apache/vhost.conf`.

 ## Usage